Public Health Nurse: Certification & Career

 What Does a Public Health Nurse Do?

-A public health nurse plays a vital role in promoting community health by focusing on prevention and treatment of diseases, improving access to care, and working towards health equity for all population groups.
-They work with individuals and families, groups, and communities to create environments that promote good health.
+A public health nurse plays a vital role in promoting community health by focusing on disease prevention and treatment, improving access to care, and working towards health equity for all population groups.
+They work with individuals, families, groups, and communities to create environments that promote good health.

 Public health nurses often collaborate with other healthcare professionals and stakeholders to address health disparities and advocate for policies that improve community health.